d-koding/robustlinks/README.md

  * Serverside fetching for more accurate version dates *
- * Configurable fallback for versiondate, other parameters *
+ * Configurable fallback for versiondate, other parameters
- * End goal of library:
- * Instantiate class, add a config, and let it go to work *
- * Reconstructive-esque page with documentation, github page, and examples *
- * Robust Links can check to see how many robustified links are alive or dead *
- * Attach an event handler on a higher level element that will reinstantiate after
- * a certain amount of time
- *
- * Current issue with dataproducer: How complex should it be to use something other than
- * the archve?
-Right now it takes a lot of coding but it could be nice to just enter an
- * archive name and be done.

 ## Add Robust Links To Your Webpages [LEGACY]